I/O services for command line interface

 purgelogs: purge logspurgejobs: purge cron jobspurgesupervisions: purge import supervisions entriespurgerecyclebin: purge documents recycle binpurgeexports: purge exportspurgetempfiles: purge temporary filespurgenodes: purge nodes (as of version 6.3)

-As of version 5.2 for purgelogs, purgejobsand purgesupervisions an additional parameter depth allows to preserve the latest records:
+For purgelogs, purgejobsand purgesupervisions an additional parameter depth allows to preserve the latest records:

 - If